 What is Stir Up Sunday?

 Stir Up Sunday is a tradition hailing from Victorian times.
-It tends to be when people traditionally make their Christmas puddings.
+It tends to be when people make their Christmas puddings and is the last Sunday before advent.

 It reads: “Stir up, we beseech thee, O Lord, the wills of thy faithful people.”

-How far in advance do I need to make Christmas cake?
+How far in advance should I make gluten free Christmas cake?

-For starters, all spirits are gluten free so you don’t need to worry about that.
+All spirits are gluten free (check out my guide to gluten free alcohol for more info) so you don’t need to worry about that.

 If you want an alcohol-free cake you can use tea or fruit juice.
 However, this will not work in the same way as the alcohol when it comes to feeding the cake.